So, That's Who CNN Was Busted Partying With in London Last Month

 Prime Minister Anthony Albanese visited Al-Ahmed in the hospital on December 16, describing him as “an Australian hero.”

 “He was trying to get a cup of coffee and found himself at a moment where people were being shot in front of him,” Albanese said following his visit.
 “He decided to take action, and his bravery is an inspiration for all Australians.
 He is a very humble man.
-At a moment where we have seen evil perpetrated, he shines out as an example of the strength of humanity.
+At a time when we have seen evil perpetrated, he shines as an example of humanity's strength.
 We are a brave country.
 Ahmed al Ahmed represents the best of our country.”

 Advertisement